venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_open_shorts_detection.md

     - Feed Analog input to ADC0_AIN2 - HSEC PIN 15
 - on AM263Px LP
     - Feed Analog Input to the ADC0_AIN2 - J7 Pin 66
+- on AM261x-LP
+    - Feed Analog Input to the ADC0_AIN2 - J7 Pin 63

 ## Watch Variables
 osDetectStatusVal - OS detection status of voltage on ADC Channel.